denisrpriebe/booj-books/README.md

 Behind the scenes, this application is powered by [Open Library's API](https://openlibrary.org/developers/api).

 On a personal note, after working with this API, I am not happy with it.
 Data returned from the Open Library API is inconsistent, confusing and sometimes doesn't return any results at all.
 If I where to do this project again I would definitely look into consuming a different third party API.
 However, I think it will suffice for this simple code test.

+### CI and Deployment

+This project has been deployed in the cloud using Forge and Digital Ocean.
+You can access it by going to: [http://159.89.237.232](http://159.89.237.232)